rbatis/fast_log/README.md

 the fast log .
 This crate uses #! [forbid(unsafe_code)] to ensure everything is implemented in 100% Safe Rust.

-A log implementation for extreme speed, using Crossbeam to double the efficiency (as opposed to the standard library MPSC) with a lockless channel, using a channel to write logs asynchronously.
-Completely use the safe code to achieve, without unsafe code
+A log implementation for extreme speed, using Crossbeam/channel ,once Batch write logs,fast log date, Appender architecture

 * Low overhead, based on thread